 “I thought, ‘Oh, my gosh.
 What am I going to do?’” she said.
-Ramos quickly realized that she could rely on her creativity, on which she’d capitalized since she was a young girl.
+Ramos quickly realized that she could rely on her creativity, something she’d capitalized on since she was a young girl.

 Ramos began challenging herself.
 “A friend asked me to illustrate a save-the-date postcard for her wedding, and I said, ‘Okay…’”